Transportation Alternatives Program

 Project Development Workshop

-Project development workshops are scheduled for April 11, 2017 for Illinois applicants at the IDOT District 8 office,
+Project development workshops were held on April 11, 2017 for Illinois applicants at the IDOT District 8 office, 1102

 Project Review Workshop